64bitAtomic/tutotrials/python/introduction.md

----
-title: "Introduction to Python"
-description: "Learn the basics of Python programming, its features, and why it's popular."
-order: 1
----

 # Introduction to Python

 Python is a **high-level, interpreted programming language** known for its **simplicity and readability**.
 It is widely used in **web development, data science, automation, AI, and more**.